 Use CreateObject when there is no current instance of the object.
 If an instance of the object is already running, a new instance is started, and an object of the specified type is created.
 To use the current instance, or to start the application and have it load a file, use the GetObject function.
 If an object has registered itself as a single-instance object, only one instance of the object is created, no matter how many times CreateObject is executed.

 You can use the CreateObject function only to create a COM object.
-While there is no exact equivalent mechanism for creating a .NET Framework object, thein the namespace contains methods to create local or remote objects.
-In particular, the method or the method might be useful.
+While there is no exact equivalent mechanism for creating a .NET Framework object, the Activator in the System namespace contains methods to create local or remote objects.
+In particular, the CreateInstance method or the CreateInstanceFrom method might be useful.